 The seatbelts employed in modern vehicles are generally ‘Three-point’ type.
 They are called so because they are anchored at three points.
 The picture below depicts a typical three-point type seat belt:

-These seat belts comprise of a lap belt and a shoulder belt.
+These seat belts comprise a lap belt and a shoulder belt.
 The vehicle body supports it at three different fixed points.
 The main advantage of using the three-point belt is that it distributes the stopping force equally on the firm parts of the body like shoulders, chest, and pelvis.
 Thus, it provides better support compared to a ‘two-point’ belt used previously.

 Volvo first introduced the concept of ‘Three-point’ belt in 1959.
 Volvo 122S (also known as Volvo Amazon) is the first production vehicle to have three-point seat belt as a standard fitment.